seedabit/nextjs-react-typescript/README.md

 > [!WARNING]
 > Eslint will throw errors if the code does not follow the rules defined in `.eslintrc.config.mjs`.
 It is recommended to fix all linting errors before pushing your code.

-### Jest

-Jest is also included in the project for testing.
-Run `npm run test` to run the tests.

-- [My first Jest Test](https://jestjs.io/docs/getting-started) - a guide to writing your first Jest test and Jest documentation.

-> [!IMPORTANT]
-> Make sure to write tests for your code.
-It is recommended to write tests for all non-component functions in the project.

 ### Husky

 Husky is a tool that allows you to run scripts before committing or pushing your code.
 It is used to check for linting errors, run tests, and more.
-Husky is configured to run Eslint and Jest before committing your code in this repository, for example.
+Husky is configured to run Eslint before committing your code in this repository, for example.

 - [Husky Documentation](https://typicode.github.io/husky) - learn about Husky features and API.